IntersectMBO/antaeus/README.md

 ---

-### Allure Report !!!
-TODO: REFINE SECTION !!!
+### Test Report TMP

-JUnit XML report is first produced in e2e-tests/test-report-xml/test-results.xml Run `allure serve <test-report-xml>` to generate and host the Allure report
+After every test run a JUnit XML report is produced in e2e-tests/test-report-xml/test-results.xml.
+An existing report will be overwritten.
+Run `allure serve <test-report-xml>` to generate and host the Allure report.

 ### Planned Features